nils-mathieu/piscine-rust/module-07.md

 assert_eq!(c, [1, 2, 4]);
 ```

+**Note:** Be careful! _Careful_!
+Any code that you didn't write can panic.
+Cloning a value can
+panic.
+Dropping a value can panic.
+Make sure that your type do _not_ leak memory; even when cloning
+or dropping.

 If you're feeling like taking a challenge, you can try to write a macro to construct a `Tableau<T>`
 automatically: